kayahr/wastelib/doc/formats/map.md

 - every map block must begin with `"msq0"` or `"msq1"`
 - `tileMapDecodedSize` must equal `mapSize * mapSize`
-- all central-directory offsets must point within the pre-tile data region
+- all central-directory offsets must point within the map-data body
 - the map-info `mapSize` byte must match the external `mapSize` metadata from `WL.EXE`
-- NPC pointers, if present, should point to `0x100`-byte character records inside the pre-tile data region
+- NPC pointers, if present, should point to `0x100`-byte character records inside the map-data body